HEMACHARANREDDY/HEMACHARANREDDY/README.md

 ### 🚀 Featured Projects

 - **Meal Mitra – Food Donation Platform**
-  Connects food donors with NGOs and people in need, helping reduce food waste with real-time SMS alerts and an AI assistant for better user experience.
+  Connects food donors with NGOs and people in need, helping reduce food waste with real-time SMS alerts and an AI assistant.

 - **Clean Mitra – Smart Waste Management**
   JavaFX desktop application with Admin, Driver, and User roles to manage waste pickup requests, assignments, and tracking using MongoDB.